mirochaj/ares/doc/troubleshooting.rst

 21-cm Extrema-Finding Not Working
 ---------------------------------
 If the derivative of the signal is noisy (due to numerical artifacts, for example) then the extrema-finding can fail.
 If you can visually see three extrema in the global 21-cm signal but they are either absent or crazy in ``ares.simulations.Global21cm.turning_points``, then this might be going on.
-Try setting the ``smooth_derivative`` parameter to a value of 5 or 10.
-This parameter will smooth the derivative with a boxcar of length ``smooth_derivative`` before performing the extrema finding.
+Try setting the ``smooth_derivative`` parameter to a value of 0.1 or 0.2.
+This parameter will smooth the derivative with a boxcar of width :math:`\Delta z=` ``smooth_derivative`` before performing the extrema finding.
 Let me know if this happens (and under what circumstances), as it would be preferable to eliminate numerical artifacts at a lower level in the code rather than smoothing them out after the fact.

 ``AttributeError: No attribute blobs.``